captain-amygdala/pistorm/platforms/amiga/piscsi/readme.md

 Add disk images to the PiSCSI interface by uncommenting the `piscsi0` and `piscsi1` lines and editing them to point at the disk image(s) you want to use.

-Physical drives can also be mounted using their mount point files on Linux, such as `/dev/sda` for a USB stick, but keep in mind that this is dangerous as it can destroy the contents of the disk.
+Physical drives can also be mounted using their mount point files on Linux, such as `/dev/sda` for a USB stick, but keep in mind that this is dangerous as it can destroy the contents of the disk if you're unluck or you repartition it.

 You can mount up to 7 disk images using setvar `piscsi0` through `piscsi6`.

+For preparing a disk image on your Amiga, you can for instance make a copy of the Workbench tool `HDToolBox`, and then edit the tooltypes (`Icon -> Information` menu) to use `pi-scsi.device` instead of `scsi.device`.

+**No copying of the pi-scsi.device driver to `DEVS:` or anything like that is necessary, as the driver is loaded from ROM on boot/config time.**

 If you want EVEN MORE speed, either adjust the size of your hard drive image so that it gets properly detected with 16 heads in HDToolBox or manually edit the Cylinders/Heads settings when setting up your drive.
+Creating a disk image that is a multiple of **504 megabytes** seems suitable for this purpose.

 (The trackdisk device on the Amiga seems to enable transfers bigger than 512 bytes (one sector) only if the drive is identified as having more than one drive head/surface.)

 # Making changes to the driver

 If you make changes to the driver, you can always test these on the Amiga as a regular file in `DEVS:`, but the Z2 device has to be disabled for this to work properly.
+Disabling the Z2 device requires you to comment out the line `ac_z2_type[ac_z2_pic_count] = ACTYPE_PISCSI;` in `amiga-platform.c`.

 Steps to create an updated boot ROM, all of these are done in the `device_driver_amiga` directory: